News agency: History

 Only a few large newspapers could afford bureaus outside their home city; they relied instead on news agencies, especially Havas (founded 1835) in France—now known as Agence France-Presse (AFP)—and the Associated Press (founded 1846) in the United States.
 Former Havas employees founded Reuters in 1851 in Britain and Wolff in 1849 in Germany.
 In 1865, Reuter and Wolff signed agreements with Havas's sons, forming a cartel designating exclusive reporting zones for each of their agencies within Europe.
 For international news, the agencies pooled their resources, so that Havas, for example, covered the French Empire, South America and the Balkans and shared the news with the other national agencies.
-In France the typical contract with Havas provided a provincial newspaper with 1800 lines of telegraphed text daily, for an annual subscription rate of 10,000 francs.
+In France the typical contract with Havas provided a provincial newspaper with 1,800 lines of telegraphed text daily, for an annual subscription rate of 10,000 francs.
 Other agencies provided features and fiction for their subscribers.

 In the 1830s, France had several specialized agencies.
 Agence Havas was founded in 1835 by a Parisian translator and advertising agent, Charles-Louis Havas, to supply news about France to foreign customers.
 In the 1840s, Havas gradually incorporated other French agencies into his agency.
 Agence Havas evolved into Agence France-Presse (AFP).
 Two of his employees, Bernhard Wolff and Paul Julius Reuter, later set up rival news agencies, Wolffs Telegraphisches Bureau in 1849 in Berlin and Reuters in 1851 in London.
 Guglielmo Stefani founded the Agenzia Stefani, which became the most important press agency in Italy from the mid-19th century to World War II, in Turin in 1853.

 The development of the telegraph in the 1850s led to the creation of strong national agencies in England, Germany, Austria and the United States.
-But despite the efforts of governments, through telegraph laws such as in 1878 in France, inspired by the British Telegraph Act of 1869 which paved the way for the nationalisation of telegraph companies and their operations, the cost of telegraphy remained high.
+But despite the efforts of governments, through telegraph laws such as in 1878 in France, inspired by the British Telegraph Act 1869 which paved the way for the nationalisation of telegraph companies and their operations, the cost of telegraphy remained high.

 In the United States, the judgment in Inter Ocean Publishing v.
 Associated Press facilitated competition by requiring agencies to accept all newspapers wishing to join.
 As a result of the increasing newspapers, the Associated Press was now challenged by the creation of United Press Associations in 1907 and International News Service by newspaper publisher William Randolph Hearst in 1909.